 Today, aquarists have access to a very wide variety of ‘fuge-friendly flora, fauna and microbes.
 These are used in concert to naturally maintain acceptable-to-excellent aquarium water quality.
 A refugium is only the “housing” of the filter which is, most literally, comprised of the biological community within.

-Nitrogen management is a traditional focus of refugium keeping.
+Nitrogen management and filtration is a traditional focus of refugium keeping.
 Plenty of ammonia and nitrite removal (i.e. nitrification) takes places in these confines, particularly if certain types of biomedia and nitrifying bacteria are used.
 However, nitrate is generally the prime target here.
 Nitrate can be removed in numerous different ways; the major means of natural nitrate removal are basically either algal or microbial.

 Cleans with Greens